OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification-team-channel/csharp/README.md

   **Instruction for appsetting**
     1. Provide MicrosoftAppId, MicrosoftAppPassword and MicrosoftAppTenantId in the appsetting that is created in Azure.
     (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
-    2. Provide the ngrok url as  "BaseUrl" in appsetting on which application is running on.
+    2. Provide the tunnel url as  "BaseUrl" in appsetting on which application is running on.
     3. You should be having Base64EncodedCertificate and CertificateThumbprint value from *Create and install Self-Signed certificate* step.

   - Run your bot, either from Visual Studio with `F5` or using `dotnet run` in the appropriate folder.